ChrisCarleton/BottomTime-Core/docs/SecuringRequests.md

 Anonymous users are allowed access to certain APIs (see the relevant documentation) but usually with greatly reduced permissions.

-Attempting to make calls with an invalid or expired session cookie will result in a **401 Unauthorized** error.
-App developers should redirect users back to the login page/screen.
+If an API call that requires authentication returns a 401 when a cookie is supplied, then it is possible that the session has expired.
+App developers should redirect the user back to the login page/screen to re-authenticate.